mr4tt/zotbot/README.md

 - [Collections: Why Don’t We Use Chemical Weapons Anymore?](https://acoup.blog/2020/03/20/collections-why-dont-we-use-chemical-weapons-anymore/) - This week, we’re going to talk briefly about why ‘we’ – and by ‘we’ here, I mean the top-tier of modern militaries – have generally eschewed the systematic…

 # shops
+- [errornogo](https://errornogo.com/) - errornogo: the brand with no logo.
+At the apex between contemporary streetwear and early-21st century nostalgia, errornogo seeks to subvert the relentless power of iconic branding with familiar iconography from a shortly-removed time.

 - [Fiveboos](https://fiveboos.com/)

 - [Sticker Shop](https://www.thejuiceboxclub.shop) - THEJUICEBOXCLUB - Creative Artist - Sticker Shop - Glassware - Tote Bags